Procedure: Information technology local administrator privileges

-- This document applies to ITS supported workstations, laptops and mobile devices.
-This encompasses all devices in areas of the University where Information Technology (IT) services are delivered centrally by ITS.
+- This document applies to ITS supported workstations, laptops and mobile devices and encompasses all devices in areas of the University where information technology (IT) services are delivered centrally by ITS.

 - ITS supported devices are managed under a controlled Standard Operating Environment (SOE).
 The SOE has restrictions in place to prevent users making system changes or installing software on their device with the aim of ensuring the highest level of stability and security.

-- Users who require access beyond that granted under the SOE may apply for administrator privileges.
+- Users who require access to their device beyond that granted under the SOE may apply for local administrator privileges.

-- Users may submit requests for administrator privileges to the ANU Service Desk using the Request for administrator privileges.
-The requests must be authorised by a School Director, School Manager, Associate Director or equivalent.
-The user must include a justification for the request.
+- Users may submit requests for local administrator privileges to the ANU Service Desk using the Request for administrator privileges form.
+The requests are authorised by a School Director, School Manager, Associate Director or equivalent.
+The user must include an explanation for the request.

-- Applications will be assessed by the Team Lead, Managed Operating Environments.
+- Applications are assessed by the Team Lead, Standard Operating Environment.

 - A user who does not have administrator privileges and who requires system changes or software installed will require the assistance of the ANU Service Desk.
-A Service Desk Officer will be able to perform these tasks via remote access.
+A Service Desk Officer performs these tasks via remote access.

-- Any software or applications downloaded or installed by the user must be for University purposes only.
+- Any software or applications downloaded or installed by the user are for University purposes only.

-- Software and applications must be downloaded from official vendor sites.
-Users must adhere to the relevant license agreement and are responsible for ensuring this software is patched and up to date.
+- Software and applications are downloaded from official vendor sites.
+Users adhere to the relevant license agreement.

-- Sophos anti-virus updates will be pushed to devices by group policy.
-Users must not install any other anti-virus software that might interfere with Sophos, override, disable or remove Sophos from their device.
-Users must not disable any security mechanisms put in place by IT Services, including antivirus protection, firewalls, software/patching deployment mechanisms (e.g. System Center Configuration Manager) or other services without approval.
-All ITS workstations, including laptops and Surface Pros (excluding Macs) are configured with LogMeIn Remote Support Software.
-This software allows authorised ITS support staff to remotely control the workstation if necessary to perform troubleshooting, and is not to be altered, removed or uninstalled.
+- All ITS workstations, including laptops and Surface Pros (excluding Macs) are configured with LogMeIn Remote Support Software.
+This software allows authorised ITS support staff to remotely control the workstation if necessary to perform troubleshooting, and is not altered, removed or uninstalled.